versionpress/versionpress/CONTRIBUTING.md

 - [This set of **labels**](https://github.com/versionpress/versionpress/wiki/Issues#labels) is used to categorize issues.
 - Issues go through **four states**: 'open', 'in progress', 'in review' and 'closed'.
 There's an [**overv.io board**](https://overv.io/versionpress/versionpress/) board to visualize that.
 Also, overv.io helps us set priorities – tickets higher up will be worked on first.

+**Pull requests** implement issues and are much more concrete.
+Commonly, a piece of functionality starts as an issue but quickly transitions into a PR where most of the technical discussion happens.
+In other words, issues are the original ideas of how to improve or fix something, PR's are how it was actually done.

 Regarding **branches**, the current release being worked on is **`master`**.
 It is hence inherently unsafe, even though we do our best to keep it in a good shape.

 **There's a long-running branch** for every major release named `1.x`, `2.x` etc. in case a fix needs to go there.
 Merging / cherry picking between `master` and long-running branches is always a bit tricky, see e.g. [this blog post](http://blogs.atlassian.com/2013/11/the-essence-of-branch-based-workflows/); generally, merge from older to newer (`1.x` -> `2.x` -> `master`), never the other way around.
 At the same time, we generally only want to support the latest and greatest and especially during the Early Access period, we don't care that much about the older releases.